 Every day after breakfast, our class discussions began with a story telling.
-As the conversation progressed, questions were thrown in the future, present and passé composé (present perfect) tenses and the tricky part started.
-This would be followed by a listening comprehension drill, wherein we tune-up our ears to be sensitive and understand spoken French delivered at an extremely rapid pace.
-All we needed was a 30 minute break to pick our brains that had been scattered on the carpeted floor and a grand déjeuner (lunch) to put it back into one piece!
+As the conversation progressed, questions were thrown in the future, present and passé composé (present perfect) tenses and the tricky part commenced.
+This would be followed by a listening comprehension drill, wherein we tune-up our ears to become more sensitive and understand spoken French delivered at an extremely rapid pace.
+All we needed was a 30 minute break to pick our brains that had been scattered on the carpeted floor and a satiating déjeuner (lunch) to put it back into one piece!

 As spring came, the month of French total raptness would soon be over.
 Everyone in the class emerged victorious, that included my ten sporadic words, which increased exponentially to more than 1500.
 Before we knew it, the curtains started to slowly close as we received our diplomas and in my recidivist mind I can’t help saying déjà? (already?)

 Aching, yet proud, some students continued to take a glimpse and promised to come back while others bid au revoir to Institut de Français.
 And “moi”, I’m holding a chilled glass of wine in one hand and a thick slice of cheese on the other while talking in French to my French neighbors.